OpenSpace/OpenSpace-Docs/content/milky-way/stellar-remnants/pulsars/index.md

 :align: left
 :alt: An edge-on view of the Milky Way Galaxy, showing the locations of the pulsars as red points above and below the Galactic disk.

 An edge-on view of the Milky Way Galaxy, showing the vertical distribution off the plane of the Galaxy.
-There is a fair bit of scatter able and below the plane, some of which is attributed to pulsars in the foreground.
+There is a fair bit of scatter above and below the plane, some of which is attributed to pulsars in the foreground.
 :::

 ## Pulsars in globular clusters

-If pulsars are young objects, why do we see them in the relatively ancient globular clusters?
+If pulsars are young objects, why do we see them in the relatively ancient [globular clusters](../../star-clusters/globular-clusters/index)?
 The answer seems to be that these pulsars are drawing in material from a nearby companion star.
 This matter causes the star to spin faster, re-energizing the system.
 These are called millisecond pulsars for their periods, which can be as short as 0.002 seconds (2 milliseconds).
 More than 30 of these have been found and are easily seen to line up with the globular clusters in the atlas.
 Often, the distance of the pulsar and the independently deduced distance to the globular cluster will not match, demonstrating that distances in astronomy are by no means an exact science.

 :::{figure} pulsars_galaxy_globular_clusters.png
 :align: left